bahrus/trans-render/README.md

 By keeping the binding separate, the same template can thus be used to bind with different object structures.

-Providing the binding transform in JS form inside the init function signature has the advantage that one can benefit from TypeScript typing of Custom and Native DOM elements with no additional IDE support.
+Providing the binding transform in JS form inside the transform function signature has the advantage that one can benefit from TypeScript typing of Custom and Native DOM elements with no additional IDE support.
+As much as possible, JSON-like structures are also used, allowing most or all of the binding to remain declarative.

 Another advantage of separating the binding like this is that one can insert comments, console.log's and/or breakpoints, making it easier to walk through the binding process.